semperfitodd/aws_multi_region_aurora/README.md

-# AWS Multi Region Aurora with active/active setup
+# AWS Multi Region Aurora with failover setup

 ## What we